 But, every day ends with an incredible display of color in the sky!

 Moving day was July 6th and 7th.
 Our personal belongings, which were packed in crates and stored at a local storage facility, were delivered and unpacked, making our house feel like a home.
 It was better than Christmas going through all the boxes because we were unpacking things that we had completely forgotten about.
-Including, of all things, a piece of furniture.

 Another silver-lining to Phoenix’s sweltering summers – swimming!